wifinigel/wiperf/mkdocs/docs/config.ini.md

 ### data_dir

-This is the directory on the WLANPi/RPi where test result data is dumped. __Do not change this value from the default__.
+This is the directory on the WLAN Pi/RPi where test result data is dumped. __Do not change this value from the default__.
 This field is provided for future configuration options if required.

 Default setting:
 ```